-Experiment III was a judgment experiment using a yes/no format; the participants were presented with an original form and a form that undergoes the devoicing in audio formats, and were asked if the second form was a possible pronunciation of the original form.
+Experiment II was a judgment experiment using a yes/no format; the participants were presented with an original form and a form that undergoes the devoicing in audio formats, and were asked if the second form was a possible pronunciation of the original form.
 Twenty-five speakers participated in this experiment.
 The experiments were run in a quiet room at a Japanese university, using headphones.
 Other aspects of the experiment were identical to the previous two experiments, except that the experimenter sat with the participants.
-As with Experiment II, within each trial, the participants were presented with an original form (e.g. [doggu] 'dog') and the form that undergoes devoicing (e.g. [dokku]).
-They were asked whether the the second form is a possible pronunciation of the original form or not.
-No orthographic representations of the stimuli were given-the participants.
+As with Experiment I, within each trial, the participants were presented with an original form (e.g., [doggu] 'dog') and the form that undergoes devoicing (e.g., [dokku]).
+They were asked whether the second form is a possible pronunciation of the original form or not.
+No orthographic representations of the stimuli were given - the participants only saw play buttons.
+Since the two stimuli were presented as two separate play buttons, there was no fixed inter-stimulus interval.
+Participants were allowed to listen to the stimuli as many times as they liked.